bayesianbrad/machine-learning-flight-rules/README.md

 I also have another quickstart at my [pytorch_zoo](https://github.com/bkkaggle/pytorch_zoo#viewing-training-progress-with-tensorboard-in-a-kaggle-kernel) repository.

-#### What do the histograms mean?
+#### What do all the Tensorboard histograms mean?

-Take a look at these discussion posts:
+Take a look at these stackoberflow posts:

 -   https://stackoverflow.com/questions/42315202/understanding-tensorboard-weight-histograms
 -   https://stackoverflow.com/questions/38149622/what-is-a-good-explanation-of-how-to-read-the-histogram-feature-of-tensorboard